auth0/docs/articles/design/browser-based-vs-native-experience-on-mobile.md

 ## Phishing and security issues

 With a native login flow, there's no way to avoid an unauthorized party from decompiling or intercepting traffic to/from your app to obtain the Client ID and authentication URL.
-Using these pieces of information, the unauthorized party can then create a rogue app, upload it to an app store, and use it to phish users for the username/passwords and access tokens.
+Using these pieces of information, the unauthorized party can then create a rogue app, upload it to an app store, and use it to phish users for the username/passwords and Access Tokens.

 Using a browser-based flow protects you from this, since the callback URL is linked to the app through [universal app links](https://developer.apple.com/ios/universal-links/) (iOS) or [App Links](/clients/enable-android-app-links) (Android).
 Note, however, that this is **not** a universally supported feature.